Rico-febrian/etl-pipeline-for-venture-capital-business/README.md

-# Build a Data Warehous and ETL Pipeline with PySpark for Venture Capital Business
+# Build a Data Warehouse and ETL Pipeline with PySpark for Venture Capital Business

 ## Work is still in progress...